techidaily/site-games-able/source/_posts/digital-arcade-showdown-ps5-vs-affordable-gaming-unit.md

 ## Are You a Fan of PlayStation Exclusives or Large Game Libraries?

- Access to console exclusives is one of the reasons we have consoles on our[ultimate pro gamer hardware checklist](https://www.makeuseof.com/pro-gamer-hardware-checklist/) .
+ Access to console exclusives is one of the reasons we have consoles on our [ultimate pro gamer hardware checklist](https://www.makeuseof.com/pro-gamer-hardware-checklist/) .
 And the PlayStation Store has one of the best console exclusives out there.
 We’ll list out a few of the most popular, so you can tell if these games are for you:

 * The Last of Us Part 2.
 * The Ghost of Tsushima.